 Nicole Hernandez Hammer

 Nicole Hernandez Hammer is a climate science and community advocate at the Union of Concerned Scientists.
-Ms. Hammer works to address the disproportionate impacts of climate change on Latinos in Southeastern states, and nationally.
-Ms. Hammer previously served UCS as a climate outreach consultant.
+Ms. Hammer works to address the disproportionate impacts of climate change on low-income and communities of color across the US.
+She previously served UCS as a climate outreach consultant.

 Prior to joining UCS, Ms. Hammer served as the Florida field manager for Moms Clean Air Force.
 Before that, she was the assistant director of the Florida Center for Environmental Studies at Florida Atlantic University, and coordinated the Florida Climate Institute’s state university consortium.